 Bob: Yeah.
 It’s interesting the similarities as we got together, uh, and started working together-

 Jim: How many years ago was that?

 Bob: I’m the only Christian in the whole bunch.
-And, um, my dad and my stepmom of- along the way became therapists.
+And um, my dad and my stepmom of- along the way became therapists.
 And because of where we lived in West Los Angeles, they became therapists to the stars.
-I mean, it was – you know, they were authors also, which was really interesting and had bestselling books and did radio and television, so forth, but from a secular viewpoint.
-And as a young, impressionable boy I was very impressed, kind of idolized my dad and my stepmom for the work they were doing to change people’s lives.
-And what was really kind of interesting, and I see in hindsight how God kind of got hold of me and prepared me even before I knew Him…
+I mean, it was… You know, they, they were authors also, which was really interesting.
+They had bestselling books and did radio and television and so forth, but from a secular viewpoint.
+And what was really kind of interesting, and I see in hindsight how God kind of got ahold of me and prepared me even before I knew him-

-Bob: Like a book called, uh, Parent Effectiveness Training, which I devoured.
-And then if you could imagine how horrible this was…
+Bob: Like the- like a book called, uh, uh, Parent Effectiveness Training, which I devoured.
+And then if you could imagine how horrible this was-

 Jim: That’s bad news.